patman007/patrickmason/02_midterm/m18/question.md

 ### Wrong Answer: Join a table to itself, using one single column of the table.

 ### Correct Answer:
-### Join a table to itself, using different columsn of the table.
+### Join a table to itself, using different columns of the table.